osamaalmughanni/Kumiko/Kumiko/docs.md

 ## 5 Connecting to Git repository (Optional)

+If you find yourself working from multiple workstations, it can be beneficial to keep your content synced with a remote repository.
+This also allows you to easily collaborate with other contributors on the development of your scripts.

 ### 5.1 Instal Git

 Kumiko requires Git to be installed in order to interact with your repository.